Parsifal - 1865 Prose Draft - Act I

-Then, at a time when the world was most harsh and hostile, and when the faithful were hard pressed by the unbelievers and were in great distress, there sprang up in
+Then, at a time when the world was most harsh and hostile, and when the faithful were hard pressed by the unbelievers and were in great distress, there sprang up

-preserved, living and divinely potent, for mankind in dire need of redemption.
+been preserved, living and divinely potent, for mankind in dire need of redemption.

-Above left: Titurel Receives the Grail and Spear, oil painting by Franz Stassen.
+Left: Titurel Receives the Grail and Spear, oil painting by Franz Stassen.

 eyond the mountain height in whose hallowed, night-dark forest, at a place where charming valleys wind toward the

 south and its laughing lands, and Monsalvat lies accessible only to the votary, there lies another castle, as secret as it is sinister.
 It too can be reached only by magic paths.
 The godly take care not to approach it.
 But whoever does

-flowering trees, out of which magically sweet bird song and intoxicating perfumes pour upon all around. - This is Klingsor's magic castle.
+of flowering trees, out of which magically sweet bird song and intoxicating perfumes pour upon all around. - This is Klingsor's magic castle.
 Concerning this sorcerer dark things are said.
-No one has seen him: he
+No one has seen him:

-is Klingsor?
+hut.
+Who is Klingsor?
 There are vague, incomprehensible rumours.
 Nothing else is known of him.
 Maybe he is known to old Titurel?
 But nothing can be gathered from him: dulled by his great age, he is kept alive only by the wondrous power of the Grail.
 But there is Gurnemans, an old squire of Titurel's, still loyally serving

 Anfortas; he ought to know something of Klingsor: also he sometimes lets it be understood that he